GillesArcas/movielib/README.md

 Several views on your collection is available:

 * Bulk view, compact, in the order of the storage directory,
-* alphabetical order,
+* sorted by title,
 * sorted by year,
 * sorted by directors,
 * sorted by actors,
 * statistics (currently dimensions and file size),
-* movie description, with main movie data and links inside collection between movies sharing directors or actors, and links to IMDb and Wikipedia.
+* history,
+* movie descriptions.

 |![Bulk view](image1.jpg)|![Sort by year](image2.jpg)|